Jamie Smith (footballer, born 1974): Coaching career

 Smith joined West Bromwich Albion as a youth development officer and was promoted to under-18s coach in 2016.
 He was elevated to under-23s manager in 2018.
 Darren Moore named Smith as his assistant manager at Doncaster Rovers in July 2019.
 He would follow Moore to Sheffield Wednesday in March 2021, taking on the same role as assistant manager.
-Following Moore contracting COVID-19, Smith took charge of match days for the League One games against Watford, Cardiff City and Queens Park Rangers.
+Following Moore contracting COVID-19, Smith took charge of match days for the Championship games against Watford, Cardiff City and Queens Park Rangers.
 He would again lead the dugout after Moore suffered a setback in his recovery.
 The pair led Wednesday to promotion out of the League One play-offs in 2023.
 He left Sheffield Wednesday in June 2023, with manager Darren Moore and the rest of his backroom staff.
 In September 2023, he re-united with Moore once again as part of the new coaching staff at Championship side Huddersfield Town.
 Moore was sacked the following January, along with Smith and the rest of the coaching staff.
 Smith joined Moore at Port Vale as the Lead First Team Coach in February 2024.
+He became caretaker manager on 28 December 2025 after Moore departed with the club bottom of League One.
+His second game in charge was a 5–1 win over Blackpool on New Year's Day, where the team came from a goal down at half-time after Smith changed formation from 3–5–2 to 4–4–2 and made two substitutions.
+Jon Brady was appointed as head coach on 6 January 2026.